-This Saturday marks World Whisky Day — and not a moment too late.
+This Saturday marks International Whisky Day — and not a moment too late.
 Because, while it may pay to cut down on the drink during lockdown, there are also few things as comforting and calming as a dram of fine single malt scotch.

 To that end, we’ve dusted off seven of the finest bottles of non-Scottish scotch aspirants to ever grace a tumbler.
 These whiskies are not Irish whiskey, they’re not Bourbon and they’re not Rye whiskey.
 They are created like traditional scotch whiskies.
 But, from India to Israel, Australia to Sweden, they’re from a little further afield…